Check out this fun art project for the fall that even the littlest learners can complete: Tissue paper Leaves Art.

 These leaves are a great writing prompt to stretch sentences and add describing words.
 Additionally they are excellent fine motor skill practice.

-You can connect this art project to literacy with these books.
+You can connect this tissue paper art project to literacy with these books.